adioshun/gitBook_DeepDrive/paper2016-pointnet3d.md

 At that midpoint, **occupancy grids** provide considerable shape cues to perform learning, while enabling an efficient processing of that information thanks to their array-like implementation.

-최근 3D DRecent 3D deep learning architectures make use of occupancy grids as a representation for the input data to be learned or classified.
+최근 3D DLRecent 3D deep learning architectures make use of occupancy grids as a representation for the input data to be learned or classified.

 ```
 [25] S. Thrun, “Learning occupancy grid maps with forward sensor models,”Autonomous robots, vol. 15, no. 2, pp. 111–127, 2003.